brandonbloom/exstate/README.md

 # ExState

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ...

+SUPER TOP SECRET STUFF

+(that requires *a lot* of explaination)

 ## Usage

 FIXME

+Don't use me yet.
+This is only public so that I can talk about it with folks.

 ## License